-We have started an investigation looking at the timely recognition and treatment of suspected pulmonary embolism (PE) in hospital inpatients.
+We have started an investigation looking at the timely recognition and treatment of suspected pulmonary embolism (PE).

 A person suffering from a PE (a clot in the lung) requires urgent treatment to reduce the chance of significant harm or death.